 The Hebrew word translated “age” (or “everlasting” in most Bibles), is `ad (#05703 עַד), and refers to something that lasts a long time or forever, or something that endures for an age or ages, and that can be of the past or future.
 Thus, when Habakkuk 3:6 speaks of the mountains that will be shattered at some point in the future, they are called “the ancient mountains” in some translations (cp.
 NAB; NET), or by hyperbole, “the everlasting mountains” (cp.
 KJV).
 Of course, when it refers to God it means everlasting, and the coming Age is everlasting as well, although if this verse in Isaiah only had in mind the first phase of the future reign of Christ, then Age-long or even “long enduring” would be more accurate.

-We believe that since the Word of God shows the two ages, the present evil age and the Messianic Age to come, an excellent translation is that Jesus will be called “father of the [coming] age.”
+Since the Word of God shows the two ages, the present evil age and the Messianic Age to come, a very possible translation in the context of Isaiah 9:6 is that Jesus will be called “father of the [coming] age.”
 In the culture of the Bible, anyone who began anything or was very important to something was called its “father.”
 For example, because Jabal was the first one to live in a tent and raise livestock, the Bible says, “he was the father of those who live in tents and raise livestock” (Gen. 4:20).
 Furthermore, because Jubal was the first inventor of musical instruments, he is called, “the father of all who play the harp and flute” (Gen. 4:21).
 Scripture is not using “father” in the sense of literal father or ancestor in these verses, because both these men were descendants of Cain, and all their descendants died in Noah’s flood.
 “Father” was being used in the cultural understanding of either one who was the first to do something or someone who was important in some way.

 The “Coming Age” is not generally understood by Christians because orthodox doctrine is that when a person dies his soul goes to heaven and lives there forever with Jesus.
 But the Bible says that Jesus will come back to earth, fight the Battle of Armageddon, conquer the earth, and reign on it as king.
 At that time the earth will be restored to a pristine condition like the Garden of Eden, and it will be called “Paradise.”
 That “age” is the Coming Age; the Messianic Age.